erinosb/bash_notes/README.md

     favoriteQuote="Rich is the man whose needs are met and whose wants are few."
 ```

-**Note!
-Don't put any spaces on either side of the = sign!
-This will result in an error and your variable will not be assigned the value you want.**

 To access the varaible, use its symbol $variable